 DALLAS—Nearly 10 percent of the nation’s homeowners with broadband at home—about 5 million households—considered purchasing a home security system over the past year but didn’t acquire one, according to a new report from Parks Associates, a market research firm based here.

 OREM, Utah—Vision Security, a summer-sales home security/home automation company here, is suing Ripoff Report, charging that the website is refusing to remove false and defamatory statements about Vision even after the author of the posting has since stated they aren’t true.

 DALLAS—When AT&T this spring launched Digital Life, its home security/home automation product, the company set a goal of being in 50 markets by the end of this year.
 But by the end of this week, AT&T will have surpassed that goal and says it plans to continue expanding to even more markets this year and next.

-For the fourth consecutive year, Security Systems News is profiling women who are making their mark in the traditionally male-dominated world of security.
-Mickiewicz, director of finance for Guardian Alarm, is one of six women featured this year.
+For the fifth consecutive year, SSN is profiling women who are making their mark in the traditionally male-dominated world of security.
+Betsy Francis, area VP of sales and marketing for AT&T’s Digital Life, is one of seven women featured.